Alex Goligoski: Arizona Coyotes

-On June 16, 2016, the Stars traded Goligoski's rights to the Arizona Coyotes in exchange for a fifth-round pick in the 2016 NHL Entry Draft.
+On June 16, 2016, the Stars traded Goligoski's rights to the Arizona Coyotes in exchange for a fifth-round pick in the 2016 NHL entry draft.
 The Coyotes had 30 days to sign him before he automatically became an unrestricted free agent.
 Goligoski was eventually signed before the exclusivity window closed, agreeing to a five-year contract with the Coyotes on June 21.
-Longtime Coyotes defenseman Shane Doan later specifically mentioned Goligoski as one of the reasons he decided to return to the team.
+Longtime Coyotes forward Shane Doan later specifically mentioned Goligoski as one of the reasons he decided to return to the team.
 Goligoski, Connor Murphy, and Oliver Ekman-Larsson were expected to be the Coyotes defensive core for the 2016–17 season.
 However, Goligoski and the Coyots struggled at the start of the season, with the defenceman tallying six assists in 11 games while the team maintained a 4–7–0 record.
 The Coyotes eventually improved to a 9–13–0 record while Goligoski tallied his first goal with the team to end their three-game losing skid on December 10.
 Goligoski and teammate Luke Schenn later played in their 600th career NHL game in a loss to the Vancouver Canucks on January 4, 2017.
 By April, Goligoski had tallied six goals and 28 assists for 34 points through 79 games to tie for fourth on the team in points.

 During the 2017 offseason, the Coyotes traded for Jason Demers who was expected to man the second defensive pairing alongside Goligoski during the 2017–18 NHL season.
 Goligoski and the Coyotes started the 2017–18 season on a losing streak, going 0–10–1 in their first 11 games.
 Goligoski snapped this streak by scoring in overtime on October 30, 2017, to secure the 4–3 win over the Philadelphia Flyers.
 He later scored another game-winning goal in his 700th NHL game to lift the Coyotes to a 2–1 win over the San Jose Sharks on February 14, 2018.
 At the time, Goligoski had collected three goals and seven points through eight games to match the longest points streak of his career.
 By early March, he was tied for fourth in team scoring with 30 points and first with 112 blocked shots.
 He later sat out of the Coyotes three-game road trip in order to accompany his wife while she gave birth to their second child.
 He returned to the Coyotes lineup on March 11 where he skated a team-high 21:39 and blocked two shots in their 1–0 win over the Canucks.